-The Adamstown Area Library is a passport office for the United States Department of State.
+The Adamstown Area Library is a passport acceptance facility for the United States Department of State.

 Passports are done by appointment only.
 Please call 717-484-4200 to make an appointment.

-Our passport office can provide passport photos for $10.
+Our passport office can provide passport photos for $10 (by appointment).
 This includes 2 identical photos, one of which is required for both new and renewal passport applications.

 For complete information about obtaining a passport, visit the Department of State’s Passport Page. https://travel.state.gov/content/travel/en/passports.html/

-Department of Homeland Security has postponed the enforcement date for REAL ID from October 1, 2021, to May 3, 2023, in response to COVID-19 and the national emergency declaration.
-Travelers can use a valid PA Driver’s License for domestic flights until May 3, 2023.
-After that date, REAL ID-compliant identification such as a passport may be required to fly within the U.S. For additional information about REAL ID requirements for Pennsylvania residents, please see the PA DMV website at https://www.dmv.pa.gov/REALID/pages/default.aspx.
+Department of Homeland Security has postponed the enforcement date for REAL ID from October 1, 2021, to May 7, 2025.
+For additional information about REAL ID requirements for Pennsylvania residents, please see the PA DMV website at https://www.dmv.pa.gov/REALID/pages/default.aspx.

 For most people applying for a passport, you will need the following items: